- Get Registered

 Dougal is now a board member for several environmentally focussed organisations and is CEO of Grown in Britain.

-Dougal is passionate about the work of SocEnv and is determined to ensure that environmental professionals are at the heart and start of decisions affecting the world we live in.
+Dougal is passionate about the work of the Society and is determined to ensure that environmental professionals are at the heart and start of decisions affecting the world we live in.

-Emma joined the Society for the Environment as CEO in July 2015 and over the last 18 months has successfully overseen growth in the number of registered environmental professionals whilst also ensuring the reputation of Chartered Environmentalists and Registered Environmental Technicians has been enhanced and maintained.
+Emma joined the Society for the Environment as CEO in July 2015 and has successfully overseen growth in the number of registered environmental professionals whilst also ensuring the reputation of Chartered Environmentalists and Registered Environmental Technicians has been enhanced and maintained.
 Particular recent success includes ensuring registered environmental professional’s collective voice has influenced policy.

 Emma’s strong academic and research background is supported by an in-depth knowledge of both public and private sector landscapes along with commercial experience.
 During her career to date Emma has successfully demonstrated the ability to combine creative and analytical thinking and lead multi-disciplinary projects, business activity and navigate complex challenges.

-Emma is a member of the Institute of Materials and a Committee member of the European Network of Environmental Professionals.
-Emma is also graduate of the Goldman Sachs 10k Small Business Programme.
+Emma is a Chartered Manager (CMgr) and a Fellow of the Chartered Management Institute (FCMI) as well as a graduate of the Goldman Sachs 10k Small Business Programme.

 Head of Licensing, Registration and Standards